 Serve and enjoy!

 - Since the flavors are so strong in this drink, it's not necessary to pour your best vodka.
 There are many budget-friendly vodkas available that work perfectly fine in cocktails like this.
-That said, Ketel One is a premium vodka that many drinkers prefer in the bloody Caesar.

 - If you're not sure that you'll enjoy the salty rim, only coat half of the glass.
 In this way, you can sample the taste and revert back to the unsalted side if needed without ruining the entire drink.